Australian Yang Hengjun to face court in Beijing on espionage charges

 In 2019, Australian Prime Minister Scott Morrison said it was "absolutely not true" that Yang had spied for Australia.

-Foreign Minister Marise Payne called for access to the court hearing for Australian officials under a two-way consular pact, prompting an angry rebuke from the Chinese embassy, which said Australia should "respect China's judicial sovereignty".

-Yang's legal team has been forbidden to speak to the media about the content of the accusations facing him.

-(Reporting by Kirsty Needham in Sydney and Cate Cadell in Beijing; Editing by Clarence Fernandez)
+(Reporting by Kirsty Needham in Sydney and Cate Cadell in Beijing; Editing by Clarence Fernandez and Michael Perry)

 ((Kirsty.Needham@thomsonreuters.com;))